matalina/tag-tally-docs/settings/dnd5e/types.md

 {% sentence 'Type', '[Name] is a [descriptor] [type] who [specializes in]', 'character' %}

+For each DnD 5e conversion pick a descriptor and a specializes in variant that best describes your character.

 ## Barbarian is a [descriptor] [warrior] who [specializes in].